Taku-10/Poppel/README.md

 3. Navigate to the folder where you cloned or extracted the repository and select the solution file (.sln extension).
 4. Build the solution by selecting "Build Solution" in the Build menu.

-Now the system was made for use by admins only so when you get ton the login page, you will need an admin credential to login.
-Check the password documentaion for admin credentils to use.
+Now the system was made for use by admins only so when you get to the login page, you will need an admin credential to login.
+Check the LogInPassword document for admin credentials to use.

 # Usage
 To use this project, simply run it within Visual Studio.
 You can create customers, create orders, cancel items, generate picking lists, and print reports using the graphical user interface.